farhansam/the_hawker_rant/README.md

 cultures and races.
 All these food can easily be found in hawker centres that house multiple stalls at one location.
 However, the information on some of these stalls, for example, location, opening hours, specialty, etc are not always readily available on the web.
 Even if they are, the quality and deliciousness of the food are a mystery, unless it is mentioned in the media or on social media.
-To close this gap, The Hawker-rant provides a platform on which key information on these hawker stalls are readily available.
+To close this gap, The Hawker-rant provides a platform on which database-stored information on these hawker stalls are readily available.
 Users of this website are able to find information on these stalls and they can give their honest reviews, to allow others to gauge the popularity and quality of these stalls.